foundry-vtt-community/macros/README.md

 # Foundry VTT Macros Repository

-Foundry macros community-contributed macros are noted here and merged into the Foundry Community Macros module for ease of use.
+Foundry community-contributed macros are noted here and merged into the Foundry Community Macros module for ease of use.

 ## Installation